apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/graphs.md

 ### 6.3 Mode

-合法的图模式包括：NONE，RESTORING，MERGING，LOADING
+Allowed graph mode values are：NONE，RESTORING，MERGING，LOADING

-- None 模式（默认），元数据和图数据的写入属于正常状态。特别的：
+- None mode is regular mode
-    - 元数据（schema）创建时不允许指定 ID
+    - Not allowed create schema with specified id
-    - 图数据（vertex）在 id strategy 为 Automatic 时，不允许指定 ID
+    - Not support create vertex with id for AUTOMATIC id strategy
-- LOADING：批量导入数据时自动启用，特别的：
-    - 添加顶点/边时，不会检查必填属性是否传入
+- LOADING mode used to load data via hugegraph-loader.
+    - When adding vertices / edges, it is not checked whether the required attributes are passed in

-Restore 时存在两种不同的模式： Restoring 和 Merging
+Restore has two different modes： Restoring and Merging

-- Restoring 模式，恢复到一个新图中，特别的：
-    - 元数据（schema）创建时允许指定 ID
+- Restoring mode is used to restore schema and graph data to an new graph.
+    - Support create schema with specified id
-    - 图数据（vertex）在 id strategy 为 Automatic 时，允许指定 ID
+    - Support create vertex with id for AUTOMATIC id strategy
-- Merging 模式，合并到一个已存在元数据和图数据的图中，特别的：
-    - 元数据（schema）创建时不允许指定 ID
+- Merging mode is used to merge schema and graph data to an existing graph.
+    - Not allowed create schema with specified id
-    - 图数据（vertex）在 id strategy 为 Automatic 时，允许指定 ID
+    - Support create vertex with id for AUTOMATIC id strategy

-正常情况下，图模式为 None，当需要 Restore 图时，需要根据需要临时修改图模式为 Restoring 模式或者 Merging 模式，并在完成 Restore 时，恢复图模式为 None。
+Under normal circumstances, the graph mode is None.
+When you need to restore the graph, you need to temporarily modify the graph mode to Restoring or Merging as needed.
+When you complete the restore, change the graph mode to None.

-#### 6.3.1 查看某个图的模式. **该操作需要管理员权限**
+#### 6.3.1 Get graph mode.

 ##### Method & Url